Skip to content

 • Terracotta powder-coated steel base

-• Black cord with built-in dimmer
+• Black PVC cord

 • Width: 23 cm